-The organization also recommends that pregnant women eat 8 to 12 ounces per week of a variety of fish and shellfish that are lower in mercury (canned light tuna, salmon, pollock, catfish).
+The organization also recommends that pregnant women eat 8 to 12 ounces per week of a variety of fish and shellfish that are lower in mercury (canned light tuna, salmon, pollock, sardines).
 Children should eat two to three servings a week in the appropriate portions.

 For everyone else, the benefits of fish consumption outweigh the risks.
 Try these 11 types of fish that are not only nutritious, but tasty.

 There’s a debate about whether wild salmon or farmed salmon is the better option.
-Farmed salmon is significantly cheaper, but it contains fewer vitamins and minerals, and more saturated fat and calories per serving.
+Farmed salmon is significantly cheaper, but it contains less omega-3 fats, fewer vitamins and minerals, and more saturated fat and calories per serving.
 Salmon is a great option for your diet overall, but if your budget allows, opt for the wild variety.

 Try this grilled salmon recipe with a sweet-tangy glaze from Chowhound for an entrée that’s easy to prepare.